haskellfoundation/tech-proposals/proposals/000-comm-grants.md

 ## Introduction

-This proposal is for the Haskell Foundation to undertake a direct small grant program, funded by individual donations to the foundation, to distribute funding where it can make a difference to the Haskell community.
+This proposal is for the Haskell Foundation to undertake a direct grant program, funded by individual donations to the foundation, to distribute funding where it can make a difference to the Haskell community.
 The aim is to make the Haskell Foundation a more appealing target for individuals wishing to donate for the good of the entire Haskell community.
 This indefinite ongoing program would accept submissions from the community on a rolling basis, and award up to $2000 grants to individuals as a stipend to support their work on the proposed project.

-The amount of money involved is small, so the primary risk of the proposal is that funding decisions would generate discouragement or ill will from rejected submissions.
+The primary risk of the proposal is that funding decisions would generate discouragement or ill will from rejected submissions.
 The risk can be partially mitigated by the use of a random lottery system to select winners after an initial selection of submissions that the Foundation believes are worth accepting.

 ## Background